priyajotgill2003/Sampling/README.md

 # Sampling

-This repository contains solution to sampling assignment for UCS654.
+This repository contains the solution to the sampling assignment for UCS654.

 List of tasks: